SilverLabUCL/simplethesis/README.md

     make

-This will also generate todo.py if you have any statements in any tex doc of the format:
+This will also generate todo.html, a web page with a list of TODOs (using [todo.py](https://github.com/SilverLabUCL/simplethesis/blob/master/todo.py)) if you have any statements in any tex doc of the format:

     \todo{This is an important reminder! ****}

-Any questions, contact @pgleeson
+Any questions, contact @pgleeson.